tlodge/databox-sdk-tutorial/knownissues/index.md

 - **Low resolution screens**

-SDK works on lower-resolution screens, but it's diffcult to use.
-Need to tighten up space.
+SDK works on lower-resolution screens, but it's currently diffcult to use.